African trypanosomiasis

 The disease occurs regularly in some regions of sub-Saharan Africa with the population at risk being about 70 million in 36 countries.
 An estimated 11,000 people are currently infected with 2,800 new infections in 2015.
 In 2018 there were 977 new cases.
 In 2015 it caused around 3,500 deaths, down from 34,000 in 1990.
 More than 80% of these cases are in the Democratic Republic of the Congo.
 Three major outbreaks have occurred in recent history: one from 1896 to 1906 primarily in Uganda and the Congo Basin, and two in 1920 and 1970, in several African countries.
 It is classified as a neglected tropical disease.
-Other animals, such as cows, may carry the disease and become infected in which case it is known as Nagana or animal trypanosomiasis.
+Other animals, such as cows, may carry the disease and become infected in which case it is known as nagana or animal trypanosomiasis.

 Signs and symptoms

-African trypanosomiasis symptoms occur in two stages: the hemolymphatic stage and the neurological stage (the latter being characterised by parasitic invasion of the central nervous system).
-Neurological symptoms occur in addition to the initial features, however, and the two stages may be difficult to distinguish based on clinical features alone.
+African trypanosomiasis symptoms occur in two stages: 1) the hemolymphatic stage and 2) the neurological stage.
+The hemolymphatic stage refers to the period when parasites are present in the blood and lymphatic system, prior to central nervous system involvement.
+The neurological stage, also called the meningoencephalitic phase, begins when Trypanosoma parasites cross the blood–brain barrier and invade the central nervous system.
+In addition to the hemolymphatic stage neurological symptoms can still present themselves, resulting in a difficulty in distinguishing the two stages based on clinical features alone.

-The disease has been reported to present with atypical symptoms in infected individuals who originate from non-endemic areas (e.g. travelers).
+The disease has been reported to present with atypical symptoms in infected individuals who originate from non-endemic areas (e.g., travelers).
 The reasons for this are unclear and may be genetic.
+Delayed or missed diagnosis in infected individuals who originate from non-endemic areas (travelers) has been reported symptoms including higher susceptibility and quicker progression of advanced stages of the disease.
+The reasons for this are unclear, but certain symptoms, such as high fever, could be due to genetic factors or a lack of previous exposure to non-human-pathogenic forms of trypanosomes.
 The low number of such cases may also have skewed findings.
-In such persons, the infection is said to present mainly as fever with gastrointestinal symptoms (e.g. diarrhoea and jaundice) with lymphadenopathy developing only rarely.
+In such persons, the infection is said to present mainly as fever with gastrointestinal symptoms (e.g., diarrhea and jaundice) and with lymphadenopathy rarely developing.

 Trypanosomal ulcer

 Systemic disease is sometimes presaged by a trypanosomal ulcer developing at the site of the infectious fly bite within 2 days of infection.
-The ucler is most commonly observed in T. b. rhodesiense infection, and only rarely in T. b. gambiense (however, in T. b. gambiense infection, ulcerss are more common in persons from non-endemic areas).
+The ulcer is most commonly observed in T. b. rhodesiense infection and rarely in T. b. gambiense infection, where ulcers are more common in persons from non-endemic areas.

 Hemolymphatic phase

-Incubation period is 1–3 weeks for T. b. rhodesiense, and longer (but less precisely characterised) in T. b. gambiense infection.
+The incubation period is 1–3 weeks for T. b. rhodesiense, and longer (but less precisely characterised) in T. b. gambiense infection.
 The first/initial stage, known as the hemolymphatic phase, is characterized by non-specific, generalised symptoms like: fever (intermittent), headaches (severe), joint pains, itching, weakness, malaise, fatigue, weight loss, lymphadenopathy, and hepatosplenomegaly.

 Diagnosis may be delayed due to the vagueness of initial symptoms.
-The disease may also be mistaken for malaria (which may in fact occur as a co-infection).
+The disease may also be mistaken for malaria (which may occur as a co-infection).